ASIMNEUPANE/category_voting/README.md

 ## Challenges Faced

-Since this is my first time using Sequelize ORM, the learning curve is steep, and I still don’t know much.
-However, I’m looking forward to learning more.
+1. Learning Curve with Sequelize ORM: Adapting to Sequelize for managing hierarchical data and database migrations presented a steep learning curve.

-1. Handling Hierarchical Data: Managing self-referencing relationships in Sequelize for hierarchical categories required careful planning and execution.
+2. Handling Hierarchical Data: Managing self-referencing relationships required careful planning.

-2.Database Migrations: Ensuring smooth database migrations and seed data integration while maintaining data integrity across development and production environments.

 ## Future Enhancements
 1. User Authentication: Implement user authentication and authorization to manage votes and categories more securely.

 2. API Documentation: Generate and maintain API documentation for better developer experience and usage clarity.

-Contributing
+## Contributing

 Feel free to open issues or submit pull requests if you have suggestions or improvements for the project.

-License
+## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.